asanchezlc/MasterEstructurasTFM_aslc/README.md

 ## 6. SAP2000 considerations

 - The program is tested with SAP2000 v23
-- The model used is stored in sap2000 folders

 ### 6.1.
 OAPI Documentation

 For using the OAPI, see CSI_OAPI_Documentation.chm file which is commonly on the same folder as the .exe file (in my case, C:\Program Files\Computers and Structures\SAP2000 23)

 ### 6.2.
 SAP2000 Model
-Within sap2000 folder, a .sdb file has been left.
-Following groups must be defined in that file:
+Within the `sap2000` folder, a multiple `.sdb` files has been provided.
+If you want to use a different model, make sure the following groups are defined in the new model:
 - allframes: contains all frames of the model
 - allpoints: contains all points of the model
 - modeshape_frames: contains frames to be used to retrieve strain mode shapes